rerrorctf/ret/README.md

 ### Installation

 Here installation just means putting `ret` somewhere on your path.
-I like to copy it to `/usr/local/bin`.
+I like to make a symlink it to in `/usr/local/bin`.

 ```
-$ sudo cp ./ret /usr/local/bin
+$ sudo ln -s ./ret /usr/local/bin/ret
 ```

 Other options are available and you may do whatever works best for you.